 - Participates in, coordinates and convenes CSC Standing & Ad Hoc Meetings: Chair or co-chair committees as assigned.
 Create agendas, produce meeting minutes, assign action items, and follow-up on tasks assigned.

 - Other duties as assigned.

-- Direct supervision is received from the CSC Operations Manager.
+Direct supervision is received from the CSC Program Manager.

-- Bachelor's degree required in a recognized field which is directly related to the duties of this position, and a minimum of 3 years of experience in analyzing and interpreting process, clinical outcomes and cost of care.
+- Intermediate level will require a minimum of a bachelor's degree in a recognized field which is directly related to the duties of this position, and a minimum of 3 years of experience in analyzing and interpreting process, clinical outcomes or cost of care.